bih/nexmo-developer/_documentation/audit/overview.md

 ### Authentication

 Interactions with the Audit API are authenticated using Basic Authentication.
 Basic Authentication allows you to use your `NEXMO_API_KEY` and `NEXMO_API_SECRET` to validate your API requests.
-For more information see [authenticating your applications](/concepts/guides/authentication).
+For more general information on authentication see [Authentication](/concepts/guides/authentication).

 ### Audit Events